GE 45-ton switcher: Equipment

 The locomotive was equipped with two 150 hp Cummins diesel engines, each driving a GE 1503 generator which, in turn, drove one of the two GE 733 traction motors, one per truck.
 In early models, the second axle on each truck was driven with side rods.
 Later models had chain drives inside the trucks that served the same purpose.

 A traditional train air brake was optional, but all came with two compressors (one per engine) and a straight-air independent (locomotive) brake.
 The cabs were spacious for the size of the locomotive.
 Both the engineer's and fireman's seats were raised almost two feet on platforms (under which was the brake equipment, if applicable), to provide better visibility during switching.

 Uses

 The GE 45-ton was extremely versatile and many variants existed.
-It has a high weight to power ratio and has excellent traction, rated to be able to pull 20 loaded freight cars on level track.
+It has a high weight to power ratio and good traction, rated to be able to pull 20 loaded freight cars on level track.
 They were built with a short wheelbase for use in industrial plants, yards, and other places where clearances were tight.
-Although intended as switchers, they sometimes served mainline duties, although nearly all had an imposed speed limit of 20 mph due to the double reduction gearing of their traction motors.
+Although intended as switcher locomotives, they sometimes served mainline duties, although nearly all had an imposed speed limit of 20 mph due to the double reduction gearing of their traction motors.